-During the previous financial years, the fair value of freehold land and buildings of a subsidiary were determined based on valuations performed by independent professional valuers on 13 January 2021.
+The fair value of freehold land and buildings of a subsidiary were determined based on valuations performed by independent professional valuers.

 The fair value of freehold land and buildings are within level 2 of the fair value hierarchy.
 The fair value was determined by based on market comparable approach that reflects recent transaction price for similar properties.